 To be responsible for something is to be involved in the details.
-You are either doing it directly or closely involved in directing those who are.
-Obviously, this doesn't scale-if you are closely involved with all the details, you won't have the time to deal with a lot of things.
+You are either completing tasks yourself or closely involved in directing those who are.
+Obviously, this doesn't scale-if you are closely involved with all the details on a project, you won't have the time to deal with a wide range of projects.